SDE Toolbox is a (still under development) free MATLAB® package to simulate the solution of a user defined Itô

 Download

-SDE Toolbox is free software (with some restrictions) hosted on SourceForge and can be downloaded here; previous versions are available.
+SDE Toolbox is free software (with some restrictions) hosted on SourceForge and can be downloaded here.

 Intentions